 The Quick Brown Fox

 ... with Textpad, the file is 19 bytes long.
-If I save it with my word processor, it starts at 8,209 bytes, and that grows if I edit the document.
+If I save it with my word processor, it starts at 8,209 bytes, and that grows if I edit the document... even if what I see remains as long as before.

-If my hard disc crashes, recovering the Textpad file (extension .txt) is as easy as it gets.
+If my hard disc crashes, or Textpad suddenly becomes unavailable, recovering the Textpad file (extension .txt) is as easy as it gets.
 Recovering the word processor file would be harder, less certain.

 Textpad does spellcheck... well.
 I regularly use two different dictionaries...
 English and American... and switching between them is easy.
 I can, of course, add words to the dictionaries.

 Textpad has search and replace features which allow no end of complicated things to be done, if you take time to master them.
-Simple search and replace is... simple!
+But simple search and replace is still available, and... simple!

 That still doesn't do Textpad justice, but I hope you get the idea?